KhaledEllaban/Restaurants-Reservation-dashboard/README.md

 # Restaurants-Reservation-dashboard
-i have created two html pages for a Restaurants Reservation dashboard
+I have created two HTML pages for a Restaurants-Reservation-dashboard